bosagora/agora/README.md

 The `Dockerfile` lives at the root of this repository, so one can run `docker build -t agora .` to build it.
-Note that you need to initialize submodules (`git submodules update --init`) before you first build agora.
+Note that you need to initialize submodules (`git submodule update --init`) before you first build agora.

 For a test run, try: